-About the New Jersey Academy of Music
+About the NJ Academy of Music

 The only U.S.–born Laureate of the prestigious 2001 Queen Elisabeth International Violin Competition and grand prize winner of the 1997 William Primrose International Viola Competition, Ms. Castelli has been a featured soloist with ensembles worldwide, including the orchestras of Cleveland, Atlanta, National, Seattle, Colorado, Minnesota, Pittsburgh, New Jersey, and Alabama in the U.S., and the Belgian National Orchestra, National Orchestra of Colombia, and Chilean Regional Philharmonic overseas.